chainbound/dato/README.md

 5. Proposer misses the block, but can request a certificate of UNAVAILABILITY for the timestamp at $T_{commit} + \Delta$
 6. Proposer uses the certficiate of UNAVAILABILITY to slash the builder

+Fair exchange problems also show up in various proposer commitment & preconf protocols like [Bolt](https://chainbound.github.io/bolt-docs), which is where we initially got the idea.

+### Censorship-resistant message feeds
+In the case of single-sequencer protocols like current rollups, or TEE-run auctions, it is currently not possible to attribute censorship faults.
+Having a verifiable record of messages fixes that issue, and can reliably detect even very short-term censorship.

+Sequencers could commit to reading their inputs from DATO (as an additional channel next to direct RPC).
+Any message sent on DATO would need to be included within some delta set by the protocol.
+If these messages are not included within that delta, users can use the certificate to attribute a censorship fault.
+For mempool privacy, transactions on this layer can be encrypted with the sequencer public key.

+TEEs could also commit to reading their bids from DATO, which (in the case of verifiable auction rules) could allow anyone to verify the outcome of an auction.
+This could detect the censorship of bids.

+### BRAID simultaneous release & last-look
+BRAID (an implementation of MCP), has an incentive problem when various proposers for a round are supposed to release their partial block.
+This is because other proposers could benefit from looking the contents of other proposers' blocks in the case they contain profitable transactions.
+They can then steal these transactions and put them in their own partial blocks.

+A potential solution could look like this:
+1. Proposers threshold encrypt their partial blocks and broadcast it on DATO along with a "delay" request
+2. DATO validators timestamp the request, but only reveal it after the delay (timelock)
+3. Clients can collect the quorum certificate after the delay and decrypt the payload

+The only way for proposers to steal the payloads from other proposers is for them to wait until the timelock is completed and collect the quorum certificate.
+Only then will they be able to broadcast their partial blocks, which would be too late and detectable.

+NOTE: this would require some added functionality to DATO for the time locking functionality.

+## Further Work
+- Analyzing the security properties (tolerated threshold adversary, network models)
+- Performance analysis & testing
+- DATO for threshold encryption

 ## References & Prior Work
 - https://collective.flashbots.net/t/current-thinking-for-consensus/2695
 - https://www.commonprefix.com/static/clients/flashbots/flashbots_report.pdf